ChrisBAshton/Radioactive-Evolution/Website/Radioactive-Evolution/README.md

     Need to re-add Mousetrap to support keyboard control (or at least cheats)

     When fish swims into user, death message appears but death menu doesn't paint until mouse is moved.
+Interestingly, when a level ends the level menu displays automatically, so the logic is correct.
+I think lots of things happen when the event is fired so I need to clean up the order in which things respond to events.

     On first load, image background etc don't render.